SrMordred/reloaded/README.md

     update() will call the method with same name at the client side and will reload the library when it changes automatically(and will call load()/unload() when necessary).
     */

+    //In case of client crash, code resumes from here.
+Optional mixin ReloadedCrashReturn;

     while(true)
     {
         script.update();